In 2007 The Diversity Project stayed in Boston due to problems obtaining permits. However, our students still made the best of their opportunities.

 Comments on The Diversity Project: “I really felt like a biologist up in Boston.
 During the Diversity Project, I was given the freedom to design and pace my own research…I crammed a lot of important information into my little brain up in Boston, and yet the experience felt more like vacation than work.
 The lab is incredibly organized and efficient, and everyone is too nice and helpful…The Diversity Project is amazing, and is exactly what I needed to jump start a career in molecules and marine inverts!

 Where is he now?
 Rob graduated in Fall of 2007.
 Following graduation he spent a year studying land snails in Madagascar then returned to Florida to finish up a taxonomic revision of revision of Chlorodiella and has found at least two new species and two sibling species complexes, based on morph and molecular data.
 He is continuing his studies of Chlorodiella as a Ph.D. student at the National University of Singapore in the lab of Peter Ng.
 In 2011, he went to Indonesia as a visiting scientist at the Indonesian Biodiversity Research Center.
-He completed his PhD in 2015 and is now a curator of marine invertebrates for the State of Florida.
+He completed his PhD in 2015 and is now teaching at Santa Fe College and conducting systematics research at the Florida Museum of Natural History.